Your cart is currently empty!

 History

 During the Dustbowl Era of the 1930’s President Franklin D. Roosevelt saw a need for soil conservation.
 He pushed Congress to develop a new agency called the Soil Stabilization Service.
-This agency became the Soil Conservation Service, and more recently, the Natural Resource Conservation Service (NRCS).
+This agency then became the Soil Conservation Service, and is currently known as the Natural Resource Conservation Service (NRCS).
 To increase the functionality of this new agency, Roosevelt decided local input should be a part of this mix.
 Out of this, he devised the idea for locally led soil conservation boards.
-Of course, these boards are now our conservation district boards of supervisors.
+These boards are now our conservation district boards of supervisors.

 Roosevelt went so far as to develop draft legislation (Standard States District Act) for each state so there would be continuity between states and so they would all have the same basic purpose.
 Roosevelt and Congress informed the states they would not be eligible to receive assistance from the federal Soil Conservation Service unless they had laws that allowed the creation of these boards and local communities were actively forming the boards.